crosssenses/sample-journal/agile-en/pages/index.md

 :----- CHAPTER_HEADER -----:
 image: "assets/images/iStock-472048811_b.jpg"
 title: "Complex world – complex organisations"
+subtitle: "How do flexibility and stability create an agile corporate culture with the power of identification?"
+:--------------------------:

-subtitle: "Corporate cultures are changing – people seek meaning in their activities" :--------------------------:
+## Corporate cultures are changing – people seek meaning in their activities

 It isn’t just the business model of successful companies in the internet economy that differs from the business models of the industrial era.
 We are also observing a massive transformation of organisational and working culture.
 In his bestseller *Reinventing Organizations*,[: REFERENCE | laloux2015 | :] the former McKinsey partner and author Frederic Laloux focuses on changes in collaboration and leadership in organisations.
 In the age of digitalisation, old-style organisational leadership has reached its limits, Laloux concludes, adding that many employees and executive staff see work on the whole as a necessary evil.
 How can we counter the complexity of digitalisation, and how can people be given a chance to rediscover enthusiasm for and meaning in their work?
 The forms of collaboration and leadership models need a radical change, so Laloux.
 The crucial question for organisations is how they cope with the complexity that has come into being recently on the level of structures and processes.
 From cybernetics expert Ross Ashby we know that a system will be better capable of handling a complex and dynamic environment to the extent that it is able to make use of its own inner complexity.
 And inner complexity arises through multifarious social networking – in other words, it is based on the available communication possibilities.
 It is a matter of increasing the social density.[: REFERENCE | oestereich2017 | :]